Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Results

 Notably, C/C++ files and classes generated by ChatGPT/Copilot have higher LOC and complexity metrics than other languages.
 This reflects the developers' use of ChatGPT/Copilot to implement algorithms and data structures in C/C++, which typically demands more detailed and complex coding patterns.
 In addition, TypeScript code statements generated by ChatGPT/Copilot tend to have higher LOC.
 This is mainly because TypeScript, with its enhanced type definitions, allows developers to use ChatGPT/Copilot to generate large batches of formatted data to perform exhaustive styling tests.
-This is often used to verify the display effects or correctness in frontend projects, such as with the ``textifai'' project \footnote{\url{https://github.com/danielsteman/textifai/blob/dev/packages/web/src/app/themes/colors.ts}} .
+This is often used to verify the display effects or correctness in frontend projects, such as with the ``textifai'' project ~\cite{textifai-color.ts} .
 In this project, developers used ChatGPT to generate 84 colors for the interface to customize the styling.

-\subsection{RQ3: What are the characteristics of the code changes made to the GPT-generated code?}
+\subsection{RQ3: The characteristics of the code changes made to the self-admitted GPT-generated code}

-Table \ref{tab:code-chang-info} displays the code change information for the GPT-generated code. ``\#Files$_G$'' represents the number of files containing the GPT-generated code. ``\#Files$_C$'' is the number of files where the GPT-generated code is changed.
-The ``Star$_{C}$'', ``File$_{C}$'', and ``Commits$_{C}$'' column entries represent the average, median, maximum, and minimum values of the stars, files, and commits of the projects where the GPT-generated code is modified. ``\#Change'' indicates the number of times that the GPT-generated code is modified in these files.
-The ``LOC$_{add}$'' column entries represent the average, median, maximum, and minimum values of LOC added across all code changes, while the ``LOC$_{delete}$'' column entries show these values for LOC deleted. ``\#Files$_B$'' shows the number of files where the GPT-generated code is modified due to bug fixes, and ``\#Change$_B$'' represents the number of times that the GPT-generated code is modified due to bug fixes in these files.
-The ``Change'' column entries represent the average, median, maximum, and minimum values for the number of times GPT-generated code is modified, while the ``Change$_B$'' column entries show these values for modifications due to bug fixes.
+Table \ref{tab:code-chang-info} displays the code change information for the self-admitted GPT-generated code. ``\#Files$_G$'' is the number of files containing the self-admitted GPT-generated code. ``\#Files$_C$'' is the number of files where the self-admitted GPT-generated code is changed.
+The ``Star$_{C}$'', ``File$_{C}$'', and ``Commits$_{C}$'' column entries represent the average, median, maximum, and minimum values of the stars, files, and commits of the projects where the self-admitted GPT-generated code is modified. ``\#Change'' indicates the number of times that the self-admitted GPT-generated code is modified in these files.
+The ``LOC$_{add}$'' column entries represent the average, median, maximum, and minimum values of LOC added across all code changes, while the ``LOC$_{delete}$'' column entries show these values for LOC deleted. ``\#Files$_B$'' shows the number of files where the self-admitted GPT-generated code is modified due to bug fixes, and ``\#Change$_B$'' represents the number of times that the self-admitted GPT-generated code is modified due to bug fixes in these files.
+The ``Change'' column entries represent the average, median, maximum, and minimum values for the number of times the self-admitted GPT-generated code is modified, while the ``Change$_B$'' column entries show these values for modifications due to bug fixes.